 Digihost Provides February 2023 Production Update

-HOUSTON, March 02, 2023 (GLOBE NEWSWIRE) -- Digihost Technology Inc. (“Digihost” or the “Company”) (Nasdaq: DGHI; TSXV: DGHI), an innovative U.S. based blockchain technology and computer infrastructure company, is pleased to provide unaudited comparative bitcoin (“BTC”) production results for the month ended February 28, 2023, combined with an operations update.
+HOUSTON, March 02, 2023 (GLOBE NEWSWIRE) -- Digihost Technology Inc. ("Digihost" or the "Company") DGHIDGHI, an innovative U.S. based blockchain technology and computer infrastructure company, is pleased to provide unaudited comparative bitcoin ("BTC") production results for the month ended February 28, 2023, combined with an operations update.
 All monetary references are expressed in USD unless otherwise indicated.

 Monthly Production Highlights for February 2023